Analytical cell size distribution: lineage-population bias and parameter inference: Asymptotic behavior for general partitioning kernel

 We prove in \cref{app_large_N} and \cref{app_moments_large} that the lineage distribution reads

 which is the population distribution \cref{eq_pop_large_non_exp} when setting $\Lambda=0$.
-The behavior for large sizes is thus independent of the partition kernel $b$, which implies in particular that it coincides with the large-size behavior for symmetric partitioning obtained by keeping only the first term the series of \cref{eq_series_lin}.
+The behavior for large sizes is independent of the partition kernel $b$, and it coincides with the large-size behavior for deterministic symmetric partitioning obtained by keeping only the first term the series of \cref{eq_series_lin}.

 In order to test this expression, we numerically solve the PBE using a finite difference method with an implicit scheme.
 Results are shown on \cref{fig_lin_pop_large_x} left for three different values of the strength of size control $\alpha=2$, $3$ and $5$.
 In all three cases, the large-size behavior is in very good agreement with the theory.